 I got one dry sac and one regular one.
 The dry ones are for my electronics and the other is for clothing.
 I had no idea how much easier packing can be with these!
 You can fit a lot into them and save room in whatever backpack or suitcase you use.
 I will always use these moving forward.
 (The other one I use is a eBags Packing Cube that has been equally as helpful!)

-Updates to the packing list as of February 2015
+Updates to the packing list:

-I got rid of my purse about half way through and gave it to Brandon’s mom.
+Replaced my purse about half way through and gave it to Brandon’s mom.
 I purchased a cute cross-body one at a market in Bangkok.
 Although the one I had had a bunch of pockets and was practical, I ended up wanting one that was a bit smaller.

 Swapped out my iPad2 for a new MacBook Air 11″.
 The iPad was not easy to work on for extended periods of time.
 Extremely happy with the Macbook Air.